AO-StreetArt/Aesel/docs/pages/quickstart.rst

    Linux users may need to call ``sudo docker-compose up``, depending on how you have installed Docker.

 Congratulations, Aesel is now up and running on your computer!
-To make sure that everything started correctly, open up your web browser after about 30 seconds and go to the address http://localhost:5885/health.
+To make sure that everything started correctly, open up your web browser after about 30 seconds and go to the address http://localhost:8080/health.
 You should see that STATUS is UP.

 Interacting with Aesel
 ----------------------

-Aesel's HTTP API will be available at http://localhost:5885, and the UDP API will be available at localhost:5886.
+Aesel's HTTP API will be available at http://localhost:8080.
+The UDP API for CLyman (https://clyman.readthedocs.io/en/v2/pages/Events_API.html) is available at localhost:8762.

 The following user interfaces will be available by default: